Frequently Asked Questions about CMC

 These are some of the most common CMC admissions questions.
 If your question is not answered in the list below, please write our admissions office at email@example.com.

-Colorado Mountain College is a public institution with a wide range of 2-year degree programs and two bachelor's degree programs.
-We have full articulation/transfer agreements with all Colorado 4-year colleges.
+Colorado Mountain College is a dual-mission public institution with a wide range of specialized certificates, 2-year programs and bachelor’s degree programs.
+We have full articulation/transfer agreements with all other 4-year colleges in Colorado.
 Learn more about our transfer agreements.

 Yes!
 High school students are eligible for enrollment.
 We recommend that you consult with your high school counselor or CMC counselor to determine which courses are best for you.
 Generally this means choosing from specialized, college preparation and freshman level core curriculum courses.

 The college was founded in 1965, with classes beginning in 1967.

 CMC offers many different programs, ranging from one-semester certificate programs to two-year transferable degrees and bachelor’s degrees.
 Go to Programs to search through all our options.

 Student-to-teacher ratio is 13:1, and the average class size is around 15, never over 25 students.